The advantage of missing a plane

 I asked the staff member if it would not be possible to stay overnight in Doha and take the same flight again a day later and how they would, in that case, solve the issue with a visa for Sean to stay in Qatar.
 The guys’ face cleared up immediately, and full with disbelief he asked if we really would not mind, while he looked frustratingly at the long line behind us.
 They would provide us with a 24 hour visitors visa, a hotel room and all meals and transport.
 Of course not, why would we mind!
 A free night in Doha, but unfortunately not everybody likes this kind of solution.

 So they offered us a night in a 4 star hotel, 4 meals included with drinks but above all, the hotel was walking distance from the city center.
 We were of course very pleased with our unexpected free city trip and off we went for a 24 hour discovery of Doha.
-Well, not really 24 hours, but at least we had the whole day to spend there.
+Well, not really 24 hours, but at least we had the whole day in Doha to spend there and see all the city has to offer.

 We got a huge room on the top floor overlooking the city and while enjoying a wonderful breakfast we started planning our day.
 Since we were walking distance from the souq and the Corniche, that would be the place to start our tour for the day.